ordina-jworks/ordina-jworks.github.io/README.md

     - comments: true
 - Write your blog
 - Save your file in the **_post** directory using the following file format: *{year}-{month}-{day}-{title}.md*
-	- **example**: *2015-11-09-Awesome-Blogpost.md*
+	- **example**: *2015-11-09-Awesome-Blog-Post.md*
 - Be sure to publish as **plain text**!
 (Jekyll will generate the static HTML for us)
 - Tweak and commit your changes until you feel satisfied with it

-## Submit your blogpost for publication
+## Submit your blog post for publication
 - **Rebase** your changes onto the **source** branch
-- Create a **pull request** and ask people to proof read your new blogpost (we don't want to have any spelling mistakes, do we? ;))
+- Create a **pull request** and ask people to proof read your new blog post (we don't want to have any spelling mistakes, do we? ;))
 - If changes need to be made, you can just commit and push to the original feature branch
-- When your blogpost has been reviewed, one of the competence leaders will approve and merge your pull request.
+- When your blog post has been reviewed, one of the competence leaders will approve and merge your pull request.
 - Congratulations!
-Your blogpost is now visible to the whole world! :)
+Your blog post is now visible to the whole world! :)

 ## Style guide